-This August I had my first experience of Crete, and oh, what a beautiful experience it was.
-Crete has so many towns to tempt you but our destination of choice for our two weeks of bliss was a little village called Elounda.
+Crete has so many towns to tempt you but our destination of choice and recommendation is a little village called Elounda.

 Elounda was once a small fishing village and still remains relatively untouched by tourism.
 Unlike Malia just over the hill, where the party lasts all night, Elounda is the place to come for quiet, calm and incredible fresh Greek food!
 The path that runs along the waterfront is full of tavernas, bars, and restaurants, all offering the most incredible delights.